tmcgilchrist/ghuntley/content/notes/leadership.md

 - things I accomplish in a typical week (minimise this)
 - decisions I currently need to make (maximize this but restrict WIP)

+### team production retro
+- how effective am I when supporting other team memebrs in their work?
+- how effective am I in training and developing others?
+- how effective am I in giving feedback to others?
+- how effective am I in getting to know my team, knowning their strengths and weeknesses?

 ### characteristics
 * walk the talk
 * ability to create a link between vision and daily production